Susan Kleckner: Early life

-Early activism and filmmaking
+Early activism and work

+From 1966-1967, Kleckner participated in anti-Vietnam War demonstrations.
+In 1968 she began artistic photographic work, including multiple images and burned and solarized images.
+Also in 1968, she joined her first feminist consciousness raising group–one that included member Kristin Booth Glen who would later appear in Kleckner's Birth Film.
+From 1968-1970, she worked on a series of silkscreens, Fracture, and produced many images of subways.

-Kleckner joined her first feminist consciousness raising group in the late 1960s.
-In 1969, she sought funding for Women Artists in Revolution (WAR) from the New York State Council on the Arts, working with both WAR and Feminists in the Arts and eventually receiving $5,000 from the council.
+In 1969, she sought funding for Women Artists in Revolution (WAR) from the New York State Council on the Arts, working with WAR and Feminists in the Arts and eventually receiving $5,000 from the council.
+She participated in Art Workers’ Coalition and was involved in a protest at MoMA against the Vietnam War and the People’s Flag Show at Judson Memorial Church, where she used a portable video recorder for the first time.
 She became the first woman to teach photography at the Pratt Institute in 1969, and helped found the Women's Interart Center in 1970.

 She directed several films during this period.
 In 1970, she co-directed the 16 mm film Three Lives, often considered the first documentary about women produced by an all-woman crew, narrating three women's stories of coming out.
 Included in this film was footage of the Christopher Street Gay Liberation March, an early event in the LGBT rights movement of which very little known footage exists.

+In 1971 she spent time at Robert Wilson’s Byrd Hoffman School of Byrds, where she befriended Pierre Ruiz, who later appeared in Pierre Film.

 Her next documentary, in 1972, was Another Look at the Miami Convention: A Work In Progress, centered on the presidential candidacy of Shirley Chisholm, the first woman and African American to seek a presidential nomination.
 It featured the voices of feminists Betty Friedan, Gloria Steinem and Bella Abzug.
+During this time, she continued to teach photography, at worked at both New York University and City College of New York.

 Birth Film, a short documentary self-directed by Kleckner, premiered at the Whitney Museum in 1973.
 The film depicted a woman, Kirstin Booth Glen, giving birth to her son at home, and was a statement on reproductive rights.
-Reviewers described feeling sick due to Birth Film's graphic nature, prompting Kleckner to take a break from filmmaking.
+Reviewers described feeling sick due to Birth Film's graphic nature, and after the release of Birth Film, Kleckner directed the plastic speculum event for radio station WBAI, which lead to her hospitalization for mental health issues and shortly thereafter a suicide attempt and longer hospitalization, one of several attempts during her lifetime.

+In 1974, Kleckner produced Latent Images, drawings of her hospitalization and early-life trauma, which she described as “pictures I had no camera for but have exposed and are latent in my brain.”
+In the same year she took part in a summer residency at Cummington School of the Arts, Massachusetts.